 MY wife Susanna and I usually use the period between Christmas and New Year to take time off from work to rejuvenate and re-calibrate for the challenges of the year ahead.

 However, it has been hectic the last few weeks.
-I have been busy with The Fire Grill, my rebranded contemporary and chic grill-driven restaurant with an Asian twist.
+I have been busy working on my restaurant.
 We open on Sunday.

 So, I haven’t had the luxury of taking any time off.

 But even through the frenzied pace of work over the past week, I had managed to set time aside to organise my thoughts, which I could then translate into action plans for the new year.

 When Susanna and I do this, we always examine our businesses to see how we can progress.
 We also evaluate our marriage to see how we can be more connected and supportive of each other.